iamrealmarsel/marsel.one/README.md

-# About
+# My Personal Website

 Hello, world! 👋
-This site is built with React, React Router, Sass, CSS Modules, Webpack.
+This is my personal site built with React, React Router, Sass, CSS Modules, Webpack and followed by Airbnb React style guide.
+It is hosted on GitHub Pages.